Component description

 • The length of the DNS name is restricted to 64 characters due to some limitations with Hue workloads.

-• These names are stored as A records in the Route53 hosted zone in the Cloudera managed CDP Control Plane AWS account.
+• These names are stored as A records in the Route53 hosted zone in the Cloudera managed Cloudera Control Plane AWS account.
 Hence, you can resolve these names from any location outside of the VPC.
 However, note that they would still resolve to private IP addresses and hence are constrained by the connectivity setup described in preceding sections.

 DNS